COVID-19 Mental Health Improvement Network Webinars

 The topic for this webinar was 'Suicide prevention and changing mental health services’

-A conversation between Professor Louis Appleby, Dr Ananta Dave and Professor Nav Kapur about how we manage the mental health of healthcare workers, COVID-19 and suicide prevention in Black, Asian and Minority Ethnic (BAME) groups and how mental health services have adapted during the pandemic.
+A conversation between Professor Louis Appleby, Dr Ananta Dave and Professor Nav Kapur about how we manage the mental health of healthcare workers, COVID-19 and suicide prevention in people from minoritised ethnic backgrounds and how mental health services have adapted during the pandemic.

 Here are links to the slides and resources mentioned in the webinar: